wso2/docs-is/en/docs/references/evolution-of-identity-federation-standards.md

     Refer [here](https://docs.oasis-open.org/security/saml/v2.0/saml-profiles-2.0-os.pdf) for information on SAML 2.0 profiles.

-Single sign-on (SSO) systems have become very popular since it is a very secure and convenient authentication mechanism.
+Single sign-on (SSO) has become very popular since it is a very secure and convenient authentication mechanism.
 Google Apps can be taken as the best example for a single sign-on system where users can automatically log in to multiple web applications once they are